stuykc/stuykc.github.io/_posts/2014-05-01-college-fair.md

 These times are not definite since the schedule may not go exactly as planned!
 Since our student Metrocards stop working at 8:30PM, we will try our best to get everyone out of the building before then, but we need your cooperation as well!

-Signing out will occur in the library, The people who will be signing everyone in will also be signing everone out so be sure to do both!
-If you have an extracurricular activity afterschool and are not able to come directly after your last class, you are still welcome to help out and should go to the library in order to sign in.
+Signing out will occur in the cafeteria, The people who will be signing everyone in will also be signing everone out so be sure to do both!
+If you have an extracurricular activity afterschool and are not able to come directly after your last class, you are still welcome to help out and should go to the cafeteria in order to sign in.

 Also, please try to wear the Stuyvesant Key Club T-Shirt or any other Stuyvesant apparel.
 Thank you guys for signing up on such a short notice and have fun!